arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 <div class = "warning">

 Make sure to use the file path to `learning_bash-main` that you found for your own computer.
 It may be far more complicated than this example.
-You can also follow the instructions on the previous page to open your command line interface where you want to end up, without having to use the `cd` command.
+You can also follow the instructions on the previous page to open your command line interface where you want to end up, without having to use the `cd` command to get there.

 </div>

-The `ls` command will give you a list of (almost) everything in the folder.
+If the `ls` command shows you a single directory also titled `learning_bash-main` instead of a list of files, then `cd` into that directory and type `ls` again.
+This will give you a list of (almost) everything in the folder.

 A few things we can see from this list of files: